Sandy Swenson

 Are you familiar with Sandy Swenson’s work?

-Are you ready to not feel so alone as you try and cope with your child’s addiction?
+Are you ready to not feel so alone as you try to cope with your child’s addiction?

-I’m excited today to share my interview with Sandy Swenson!
+I’m excited to share my interview with Sandy Swenson today!

 Sandy is an author and advocate who inspires moms of children struggling with drugs or alcohol.